 Back to overview: Finland

 Road trafficThe network of roads and highways has a total length of 454,000 km.
-For each of the country's 5.53 million inhabitants, this corresponds to 82.10 meters.
+For each of the country's 5.54 million inhabitants, this corresponds to 81.93 meters.
 This puts Finland in 3rd place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 16 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+However, it is also important to note that the country's population density is very low at around 16 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 252 traffic fatalities per year (2012 - 2019), road traffic in Finland is considered very safe.
-This corresponds to around 4.3 accident fatalities per 4.6 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+With an average of 251 traffic fatalities per year (2013 - 2019), road traffic in Finland is considered very safe.
+This corresponds to 4.6 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Finland, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
-This rule was introduced at the end of the 18th century during the Napoleonic Wars.
+This regulation was enforced on June 8th, 1858.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|